Your Physical Health

 - Try to make taking care of yourself a priority, especially when you don’t feel well.

-- Keep a log of any symptoms you experience.
+- Keep a log of any symptoms you experience using the My STORITM app or in a journal.
 Note when and how often they occur and what may make them better or worse.

 - Talk with your doctor about your symptoms.

 - Take any prescribed medicines for your symptoms as directed.
 Talk with your doctor if you miss a dose and avoid suddenly stopping medications.
 Tell your doctor if they help or not.

 - Tell your physical or occupational therapist how you feel during and after your sessions.